Future potential therapies for People with MS

 placeholder

-Case report experience in MS highlights five patients treated with KYV-101, who failed prior anti-CD20 medications, have shown a significant average reduction in oligoclonal bands in the central nervous system, a potential surrogate biomarker for reduced disease progression.7
+Case report experience in five patients with MS treated with KYV-101, who failed prior anti-CD20 medications, have shown a significant average reduction in oligoclonal bands in the central nervous system, a potential surrogate biomarker for reduced disease progression.7

 Across 41 autoimmune disease patients treated to date with KYV-101, no severe cytokine release syndrome (CRS) or immune effector cell-associated neurotoxicity syndrome (ICANS) has been observed.